Analysis | Republican officials have followed Trump along his dangerous and destructive path

 The decision came after the Trump campaign and its allies had filed dozens of other lawsuits.
 Those too were routinely dismissed, often in scathing language.
 In those prior lawsuits, no evidence of widespread fraud — certainly not enough to change the result in any of the affected states — was presented.
 In many cases, the lawyers did not even explicitly claim there was fraud.

 The Texas lawsuit presented no evidence either.
-It merely said there were “significant and unconstitutional irregularities” in the four affected states, whose combined electoral votes, if they were subtracted from Biden’s current number of 306, would have left him short of a 270-vote majority.
+It merely said there were “significant and unconstitutional irregularities” in the four affected states, whose combined electoral votes, if they were subtracted from President-elect Joe Biden’s current number of 306, would have left him short of a 270-vote majority.
 Instead, the filing argued that systematic violations of the law by state election officials made fraud “undetectable.”

 Many Republicans have been silent as Trump has pursued his baseless claims.
-When a team of Post reporters contacted all Republicans in Congress, just 27 said Biden had won.
-Two others actually said Trump was the winner while 219 either gave no answer or were not definitive.
+When a team of Washington Post reporters contacted all Republicans in Congress, just 27 said Biden had won.
+Two others actually said Trump was the winner, while 220 either gave no answer or were not definitive.

 Such acquiescence has been ruinous for elected officials who have sworn an oath to the Constitution.
 These lawmakers have been complicit in perpetuating falsehoods about the election by failing to refute or rebuke the president.